poridhiEng/poridhi-labs/Poridhi Labs/Socket Labs/lab 01/README.md

 - `<script src="/socket.io/socket.io.js"></script>` is used to include the Socket.io client library in the HTML file.
 This is required for the client to connect to the server.

-- `<link rel="stylesheet" href="style.css">` is used to include the CSS file in the HTML file.
+- `<link rel="stylesheet" href="index.css">` is used to include the CSS file in the HTML file.
 This is required for the UI to be styled properly.

 - `<script src="js/index.js"></script>` is used to include the JavaScript file in the HTML file.
 This is required for the client to connect to the server.